msadowski/weeklyrobotics/supporters.md

 # Supporters

 Weekly Robotics is being developed every week thanks to support from people like you!
 You can help support this project on [Patreon](https://www.patreon.com/WeeklyRobotics).
-If you represent a company and would like to become a newsletter partner or advertise in the newsletter then please [get in touch](mailto:mat@msadowski.ch).
+If you represent a company and would like to become a newsletter partner or advertise in the newsletter then please [get in touch](mailto:mat@weeklyrobotics.com), I'll be more than happy to share an up to date rate card with you.

 #### Partners